ASD Viareggio Calcio

 Associazione Sportiva Dilettanistica Viareggio Calcio, usually referred to simply as Viareggio, is an Italian football club located in Viareggio, Tuscany.

-Viareggio Calcio, as of 2021–22 season, plays in Tuscan Second Category.

 History

 Esperia 1911

 Esperia was a football club founded in Viareggio in 1911.

 Viareggio Calcio, A.S.
 Viareggio Calcio and A.C.
 Viareggio

 Viareggio Calcio was founded in 1919 by a merger of 6 football clubs: Esperia, Libertas, Vigor, Giuseppe Garibaldi, Aquila and Celeritas.
 The club was re-founded in 1939 as A.S.
 Viareggio Calcio and again as A.C.
 Viareggio in 1994.

 Viareggio played in Serie B between 1933–1937 and 1946–1948.
 Viareggio also spent several seasons in Serie C, notably from 1990 to 1994 and from 1997 to 2002.

 In 2000s the club was acquired by the European School of Economics from Bruno Fanciullacci.
 The club then known as A.C.
 E.S.E.
 Viareggio.

 A.C.
 E.S.E.
 Viareggio was dissolved due to bankruptcy in June 2003.
 The former chairman of the club Vincenzo Lombino (alias: Marvin Tracy) was charged for withdrawing money from the club with false invoices.
 The school itself was involved in an alleged money laundering scandal.